muggy8/improbable/from-me-to-me/a9bIQF8s.md

 "Does it hurt?"
 I asked Phanna as I finished filling the barrel with water.

 "Ah, This?"
-Phanna asked lookinging at at his arms before continueing, "It's ok, It stings a little but it's  healing already.
+Phanna asked looking at at his arms before continuing, "It's ok, It stings a little but it's  healing already.
 I've disabled most of the pain receptors in the area since they aren't exactly useful right now."

 "So it doesn't hurt?"